Last Updated on 17 December, 2020 by Veronica

 Chicago, Route 66

-Let’s start with Chicago, where Route 66 begins originally in 1926.
+Let’s start with Chicago, where Route 66 began originally in 1926.

 If you start in Chicago, traveling to Chicago from Europe has some advantages, like the trip is shorter and it’s a direct flight, no scales, so you arrive in the USA in 8 hours approx.

-Chicago is a fantastic city, and there’s too much to do and visit.
-At least you must stay here for 3 days to visit this awesome city.
+Chicago is a fantastic city with too much to do and visit.
+At least you must stay here for three days to visit this amazing city.

-Also, as long as you are making the route, you gain time because of time zones between coasts.
+Also, as long as you make the route, you gain time because of the time zones between coasts.
 So, some days you will have an additional hour to visit.

 Los Angeles Route 66

-The greater advantage than I see by beginning Route 66 in Los Angeles if you live in Europe is that after all the miles you have done, the flight will be shorter, around 8 hours instead of 15 or plus.
+The greater advantage I see by beginning Route 66 in Los Angeles if you live in Europe is that after all the miles you have done, the flight will be shorter, around 8 hours instead of 15 or more.

-Now imagine after doing more than 3000 miles, (I know that the route is around 2500 miles, but I also know than you will do more of 3000 :)), you arrive in Los Angeles, do some tourism, bathe in the Pacific, and how many hours of trip do you have left?
-In the best scenario is around 15 hours.
+Now imagine after doing more than 3000 miles (I know that the route is around 2500 miles, but I also know that you will do more than 3000 :)), you arrive in Los Angeles, do some tourism, bathe in the Pacific, and how many hours of trip do you have left?
+The best scenario is around 15 hours.

-Besides, Chicago is a magnificent city to go shopping.
+Besides, Chicago is a magnificent city to go shopping in.
 So, as you are at the end of your trip, you will know better how much money you can spend 😉

-Because we had a flight to Las Vegas for a darts championship.
-We stay in Vegas for 4 days.
+Long story short, we had a flight to Las Vegas for a darts championship and stayed in Vegas for four days.

-Therefore, we begin in Los Angeles, and we finish in Chicago.
-We spend 15 days going through this beautiful road that will allow us to see and know a good part of the U.S. (Although we will visit only eight states, so we will have 42 remainings!)
+Therefore, we begin in Los Angeles and finish in Chicago.
+So we spend 15 days going through this beautiful road that will allow us to see and know a good part of the U.S. And another 15 days for the rest of the trip.

-If you are thinking about doing it, don’t doubt to contact us if you need any info!!
+If you are thinking about doing it, don’t hesitate to contact us if you need any info!!

 Route 66 Itinerary day by day